Code-Institute-Submissions/Kaylaesmith1-bed-and-breakfast/README.md

 The agile methodology was used throughout project development.
 EPICS, user stories and the steps of the process are shown on [GitHub projects](https://github.com/users/Kaylaesmith1/projects/2/views/1).

 In total, there were 9 EPICs that encompassed all user stories, depending on subject matter.
 Each user story was created as an 'issue' that outlined the goal to implement and the acceptance criteria.
-Once these criteria were developed and fully met, the user story moved through the process to the 'done' column.
+Once these criteria were developed and met, the user story moved through the process to the 'done' column.
 When all user stories specfic to an EPIC were completed, the EPIC itself was moved to the 'done' column.

 Creating EPICs and user stories for this project facilitated a smooth working environment where both general and specific goals were visualized, more easily tackled and brought to fruition.

-## Data Model -- START HERE
+## Data Model -- FINISH THIS W NEW MODELS
 I used principles of Object-Oriented Programming throughout this project and Django’s Class-Based Generic Views.

-Django AllAuth was used for the user authentication system.
+Django AllAuth was used for user authentication.

-In order for the users to create recipes a custom recipe model was required.
-The recipe author is a foreign key to the User model given a recipe can only have one author.

-The Comment model allows users to comment on individual recipes and the Recipe is a foreign key in the comment model given a comment can only be linked to one recipe.

-The meal plan item model allows users to add recipes to a meal plan for a particular day.
-A meal plan item can only have one user and one recipe and is therefore linked to the User and Recipe models through foreign keys.
+A custom Menu model was made to incorporate CRUD functionality for admin users.
+This allows logged in, admin users to add, edit or delete a menu item, both from the live site and from the Django admin page.

+The Customer model displays a working contact form on the Contact Us page.
+[Email js](https://www.emailjs.com/) was also used to ensure queries are addressed.
+For the purpose of this project, the emails arrive in my personal inbox.

 The diagram below details the database schema.